ren328/LSimputing/README.md

 #interaction.R
 Code for interaction analysis.

-#cholesky.py
-Code to perform cholesky decomposition.

-#ginv.py
-Code to directly calculate the generalized inverse

-#ginv1.py
-Code for the inverse method

 #supp.R
 This R file contains miscellaneous parts of the study, including truncate and transform p-value, plot setting, and so on.